-Where to Stay in Zurich First Time: Best Areas
+Where to Stay in Zurich First Time: Best Areas & neighborhoods

-Zurich is the largest city in Switzerland and is also the capital of the Canton region.
+Zurich is the largest city in Switzerland and is the capital of the Canton region.
 Due to its history as one of the most important business cities in the world, it is a hub for transport and features the busiest train station and airport in the country, the latter of which is even the busiest anywhere between Milan and Munich.

 Despite its reputation, Zurich isn’t just a city popular with high flying businessmen, it is also a destination becoming more and more popular with tourists.
 With its rich history, serene Lake Zurich, high-end shopping, and fancy chocolates, as well as the culture and architecture creeping across from neighboring Bavaria, Zurich is definitely well worth a visit.

-Zurich is also one of the most expensive cities to travel to.
-Accommodation is one of the largest travel costs with an average hotel room from CHF 110 per night.
 You can save money on transportation by using train to travel from Zurich Airport to city center.
 Zurich city center is very walkable, you can easily walk to all of the main attractions without using public transports or taxi.

 💖 Best Area First Timers:City Centre – Altstadt (Old Town)